What Temperature Does A Diamond Melt

 • Temperature: Higher temperatures accelerate the graphitization process.

 • Atmosphere: The presence of oxygen can cause the carbon to oxidize and form carbon dioxide, preventing graphitization.
-Therefore, graphitization is typically carried out in a vacuum or inert atmosphere.
+That's why, graphitization is typically carried out in a vacuum or inert atmosphere.

 • Impurities: Impurities within the diamond can affect the rate and temperature of graphitization.